 • What do you think the government (federal and state) should do to improve the culture of innovation and the telecom industry?

 We need more competition in the marketplace.
 Competition breeds innovation.
-This debate over or network infrastructure is just getting so boring.
+This debate over network infrastructure is just getting so boring.
 Someone needs to step up and sort it out soon.
-We also need to create opportunity for our up and coming content producers.
-Currently it is very difficult for our mobile producers to make a living.
-It is near impossible to get onto a good spot on a carriers deck and even then they will take they lion share of the profit.
+We also need to create opportunities for our up-and-coming content producers.
+Currently, it is very difficult for our mobile producers to make a living.
+It is nearly impossible to get onto a good spot on a carrier deck and even then they will take the lion's share of the profit.
 We should also abolish premium SMS scams.
 I am sure you know the ones I am talking about.
 You see a girl in a bikini late at night on TV telling you to text off to this number and something amazing will happen.
-Then you read the fine print, if you have a bionic eye and it states that you will be sent 2 messages a day at $6.60 for 2 weeks unless you text the word stop whilst standing on your head.
+Then you read the fine print, if you have a bionic eye it states that you will be sent 2 messages a day at $6.60 for 2 weeks unless you text the word stop whilst standing on your head.
 These sorts of scams are earning lots of money for those involved and a lot of it is going back to the Telco.
-It is also telling the public that they cannot trust our industry and that we are all rip off merchants.
+It is also telling the public that they cannot trust our industry and that we are all rip-off merchants.
 Many people have been burned by this and high data charges.
 These people simply do not come back and try mobile content again because we have lost their trust.

-• At the 2020 conference, PM Kevin Rudd met with top 1000 people from different background to discuss and collaborate on the issues facing the nation.
-What issues would you have raised if you were given a opportunity to attend?
+• At the 2020 conference, PM Kevin Rudd met with the top 1000 people from different backgrounds to discuss and collaborate on the issues facing the nation.
+What issues would you have raised if you were given an opportunity to attend?

 I think I would have had to focus on how difficult it is for our mobile practitioners to earn a living and that a lack of competition in the Telco space is seriously hampering the emergence of new and more equitable business models.